 If you develop any changes or symptoms mentioned above, tell your doctor.
 They can find out what’s causing your symptoms and recommend appropriate treatments.

 Be sure to tell your doctor about any history of cancer that you have.
-They may recommend more frequent monitoring or a different medication to treat your RA.
+They may recommend more frequent monitoring or a different medication to treat your condition.

 Rinvoq has a boxed warning for serious infections, including tuberculosis (TB).
 A boxed warning is the most serious warning from the FDA.
 This helps the doctor and the patient understand the risks of taking a medication.

-Because Rinvoq treats RA by weakening your immune system, it can also increase your risk for infections.
+Because Rinvoq works by weakening your immune system, it can also increase your risk for infections.
 Because your immune system is weaker, it has more difficulty fighting off viruses and bacteria.
 In some rare cases, infections may be serious or even fatal.